 Cherished by individuals of all age groups, Sarabhai VS Sarabhai is an Indian sitcom about the lives of the Sarabhai family- it was a satirical glance at how the posh life.

-The show revolved around a mother-in-law from a super well off family, a daughter-in-law who exhibits typical middle-class bargaining powers.
+The show revolved around a mother-in-law from a super well-off family and a daughter-in-law who exhibits typical middle-class bargaining powers.
 This dad-in-law loves to savage his son, a brother-in-law whose poetic abilities are an irritation for everyone, and other unconventional characters, whom we can’t just disregard – everything about this show was funny and darling!

 The show, which is available on Sony Liv, revolves around the life of Mussadilal, who is harshly treated by corrupt officials.